 - Grey Aliens Took Man From Puerto Rico To Their Underground Base In 1988 And Told Him They Want Peace

 They provided Bender with a piece of strange metal, shaped like a coin, with which he could communicate with them.
-In some time, three mysterious creatures reappeared in his house and carried Bender to some vast room, possibly inside a flying saucer.
-One of the creatures telepathically informed him that representatives of their race were visiting Earth for the sole purpose of “extracting useful chemicals from the earth’s oceans.”
+After some time, three mysterious creatures reappeared in his house and carried Bender to some vast room, possibly inside a flying saucer.
+One of the creatures telepathically informed him that representatives of their race were visiting Earth for the sole purpose of “extracting useful chemicals from the Earth’s oceans.”

 According to him, aliens had settled on our planet for a long.
 At first, the creature seemed to be a humanoid for Bender, but then it appeared before him in its natural – extremely vile – form.
-However, it warned Albert Bender, and through him all the humanity, against continuing experiments with radioactive substances.
+However, it warned Albert Bender, and through him all humanity, against continuing experiments with radioactive substances.

 The alien said those experiments would have a negative impact on future generations.